NicusorN5/NLang/README.md

 # NLang
-Attempting to write a programming language
+Attempting to write a programming language, I doubt this will get serious.